-During the three months ended June 30, 2023, there were no significant changes to our critical accounting policies and estimates as described in the financial statements contained in the 2022 Form 10-K other than what is set forth immediately below.
+During the three nine months ended June 30, 2023 September 30, 2023, there were no significant changes to our critical accounting policies and estimates as described compared to the critical accounting policies disclosed in the financial statements contained in the 2022 our annual report on Form 10-K other than what for the year ended December 31, 2022.
+Reference is set forth immediately below made to the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Exhibit 13 to our Annual Report on Form 10-K for the year ended December 31, 2022.